Andre-cmd-rgb/Andre-Cmd-Rgb/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Os
+- 🔭 I’m currently working on idk
-- 🌱 I’m currently learning asm and c
+- 🌱 I’m currently learning c#
 - I’m looking to collaborate on Cherry Corporation